As the chilly winds have washed over central Texas, so has a new personality over Lucy.

-We’ve all seen the Facebook posts from new mothers stating how in love they instantly were after they had their babies.
+We’ve all seen the Facebook posts from new mothers talking about how in love they instantly were after they had their babies.
 When I finally held her in my arms, I felt a deep sense of detachment.
 Where were the unicorns and rainbows shooting from her butt?

 They don’t tell you that it doesn’t always spontaneously sweep over you.
 It was almost as if we swung by the bus stop and picked up this tiny stranger.